Family First Night is an annual New Year’s Eve event at North Vancouver‘s Mt. Seymour ski resort that includes fireworks, sledding and entertainment.

 TIP #2: Instead of driving up, take advantage of the free shuttle service.
 You can leave your car in the overflow parking lot just north of Parkgate Village in North Vancouver on Mt.
 Seymour Road.
 This way you don’t have to worry about the roads (which a couple of years ago were especially bad).

-TIP #3: The complimentary shuttle buses leave the Parkgate Community Centre starting at 5 pm.
+TIP #3: The complimentary shuttle buses usually leave the Parkgate Community Centre starting at around 5 pm.
 Get there earlier than that though if you want to be on the first one or two buses.

 TIP #4: Buy your tickets well in advance – many years the event sells out!